What to Plant in May in Pennsylvania

 Peppers

 Peppers are even less cold-tolerant than tomatoes.
 They stall in cool soil and won’t recover their momentum if they get chilled early.
 Wait until nighttime temps are reliably above 55°F — that’s usually a week after your safe tomato date.
+For most of PA, that means mid-to-late May.

 Space sweet peppers 18 inches apart, hot peppers 12–15 inches.
-Peppers don’t need to be planted deep like tomatoes — set them at the same depth they were in the pot.
+Peppers don’t need to be planted deep — set them at the same depth they were in the pot.
 Mulch around the base to keep soil warm and conserve moisture.

 Eggplant

 Eggplant wants the warmest conditions of the three.
 It’s originally a tropical plant and absolutely hates cool nights.
-Don’t rush it.
-Wait until nighttime temps are consistently above 55°F — the same window as peppers or even a few days later.
+Wait until nighttime temps are consistently above 55°F. Plant 18–24 inches apart.
+Eggplant in PA benefits from black plastic mulch to warm the soil, especially in zones 5b and 6a.

 What to Direct Sow Outdoors in May